 Even my cell phone knows about the legend of Chez Panisse.

 You know that pesky auto-correct feature most smart phones have these days?
 You may have seen, on Facebook or through email forwards, some of the more ‘unfortunate’ (read hilariously funny and inappropriate) ones.

-Well, I am no stranger to autocorrect either.
-I practically develop Tourette Syndrome at times, and I’m just trying to pound out 5 words or so.
-Once I was driving and asked Alexia, who was 10 at the time, to text a message for me using my phone’s microphone feature and the phone ended up ‘translating’ a couple of benign words right into profanity.
+Well, I am no stranger to auto-correct either.
+I practically develop Tourette Syndrome at times, and I’m just trying to pound out 5 or so words.
+Once I was driving and asked my older daughter Alexia, who was 10 at the time, to text a message for me using my phone’s microphone feature and the phone ended up ‘translating’ the word Jefferson (we were talking about her school project) to the f-word.
 We had a good laugh!
-We then said the same phrase again and the phone again gave us potty mouths.
+We then said the same phrase again and the phone once again regaled us with the f-bomb.

 I was at a red light yesterday and used the microphone feature of my cell to text myself a thought I wanted to include for this post.
 As I spoke into the phone, I included the words Chez Panisse.
 I remember smiling as I even said those two words because I was thinking…’Ha!
 I wonder what kind of crazy spelling this phone’s going to come up with.’
 But then I looked down and my phone had NAILED it!
 It even included the capital letters and everything!
 Can’t seem to understand words like ‘morning,’ but it knew Chez Panisse.
 Go figure.

 I guess that’s why they call it a smart phone.
 Of sorts.

 This sumptuous apple galette, brimming with the zesty flavor of lemon and the brightness of apricots, is a well-known Chez Panisse dessert.
 And no wonder.
 It has become one of my standbys and seems to disappear the moment it hits the table.

 making apple galette